addyj/NVLAB_planercnn_new/README.md

 Note: Should add some intermidiate layers for proper merging.

 ## Training
+Due to memory restrictions cant go more than batch size of 5.

+MiDAS model is freezed, but for training loss calculation RMSE Loss and L1Loss combination is used.

+The loss function used for YoloV3 is the same as what is used in vanilla YoloV3.

+The loss function used for PlaneRCNN is the same as what is used in vanilla PlaneRCNN.
+The refinement part of the training was removed, as it was just reaffirming theplane prediction.
+PlaneRCNN  cannot be trained with a batch size of more than 1 so refactored the code to run on batch in loop and calculate the loss accordingly.

+The total loss was taken as  sum of all the three individual losses.

 ### Training script

 ```bash
 python custom_train.py --cfg cfg/yolov3-custom.cfg --dataset=custom --data data/customdata/custom.data --batchSize=4 --numEpochs 3
 ```
 options:
 Refer [options.py](https://github.com/addyj/Trident_Detection/blob/master/options.py)

+TODO:

+1. Validation Code Integration
+2. Result Plotting and Saving.
+3. Add Intermediate layers for connecting encoder n decoder
+4. Add back the refinement PRCNN model.
+5. Refactoring to run on different sizes.
+4. More Training and better Loss function identification.
+5. Unfreeze, load, and train more.